 On the first day of July, one thousand nine hundred ninety, the division of health and the division of corrections shall each transfer, by interdepartmental transfer, the sum of two hundred thousand dollars to the farm management commission to be credited toward their purchase of food products from the commission.
 Such credits shall be treated as advance payments for food products purchased by these divisions pursuant to this section and such divisions shall not be required to make actual payments for food products until such credits have been completely expended.

-All funds collected by the commission by virtue of this article, whether from the sale of food, the disposition of assets other than land, the lease of land or minerals, or any other source, shall be paid into a special revenue account to be used for the purposes of this article: Provided, That when the aggregate of said funds so collected and deposited in the special revenue account in any fiscal year total one million five hundred thousand dollars, the commission shall deposit any funds collected in excess thereof in the general revenue fund of the state.
+(a) All funds collected by the commission pursuant to this article, whether from the sale of food, the disposition of assets other than land, the lease of land or minerals or any other source, shall be paid into a special revenue account to be used for the purposes of this article: Provided, That when the aggregate of said funds so collected and deposited in the special revenue account in any fiscal year total$2,000,000, the commission shall deposit half of any excess funds collected into the special revenue account, and half into the General Revenue Fund of the state.